 The fruits of economic growth have not benefited everyone uniformly.
 Some are left behind and some others are not touched by the benefits of economic growth.
-It is proved globally that the so-called trickle down effect does not work in all the societies and India is no exception to this.
-There are various reasons for this uneven development in the society.
-Modern economy is technology driven and not labour-intensive.
+It is proved globally that the so-called trickle-down effect does not work in all the societies and India is no exception to this.
+There are various reasons for this uneven development in society.
+A modern economy is technology-driven and not labour-intensive.

-– High volume of high quality goods and services are produced with fewer labour hands.
+- A high volume of high-quality goods and services are produced with fewer labour hands.
 In short, the modern economy is not generating much employment and sometimes it displaces and replaces labour with machines and tools.
 The period of 1999-2000 to 2004-2005 saw rapid economic growth in the country but it has not impacted on the unemployment problem of the country.

 - One-third of the country’s population is still illiterate and a majority are not educated up to the age of 15 yr.
 Even among the educated, all do not have employable skills of the modern economy.
 The education system is not tuned to the changing economic scenario.
 The large agriculture workforce in rural areas is not sustainable with dwindling cultivable land and use of modern methods of cultivation.